ivo-/navx/README.md

 ### What is it

 Standard functional toolbox - `map`, `filter`, `reduce` is not really elegant at handling nested data structures.
 It is perfectly capable at dealing with ones that have max one or two levels of nesting.
-Navx elegantly handles deeply nested scenarios while remaining more concise than traditional methods even for the simplest cases.
+Navx elegantly handles deeply nested scenarios while remaining more concise than traditional methods even for the simple cases.
 Approach here is conceptually related to functional lenses and zippers.
 Some alternative explanations of what Navx is:

 - A port of the Clojure's super awesome [Specter](https://github.com/nathanmarz/specter) library with adapted semantics for JavaScript.
 - A single tool for both data querying and transformation with minimum code duplication.